-This masterpiece hangs above the sofa in room 420 of the Novotel hotel in Accra, Ghana, of all places.
+This masterpiece hangs above the sofa in room 420 of the Novotel City Centre hotel in Accra, Ghana.

 Despite its prominence over the couch, I didn’t even notice it until my third day in the room.
 For a few seconds I thought I was hallucinating.

-Look closely in the lower left corner and you’ll see it’s embossed. it says, “Novotel Collection.”
-A prestigious piece this is, clearly.
+Look closely in the lower left corner and you’ll see it’s embossed with an important-looking stamp marking its inclusion in the “Novotel Collection.”
+A prestigious piece this is.

 Here in Somerville, Massachusetts, we have the somewhat famous Museum of Bad Art.
 If this doesn’t deserve a place in MOBA’s galleries, I don’t know what does.

 I thought about taking it with me — the theft of fine arts is a booming business, you know.
-But the print was surprisingly well-secured in its frame.
+But the piece is surprisingly well-secured in its frame.

 I call it, “Air and Sea,” or “Oh Captain, My Captain.”
 (Artist unknown.
 Ink and crap on paper, 1997.)

-Apparently, if you are a West African, your idea of “Latino” is a crazy old woman smoking a gigantic cigar.
+Apparently, if you’re West African, your idea of “Latino” is a crazy old woman smoking a gigantic cigar.